AES Student Travel Awards

 Clark Hubbs Travel Award for ASIH Students

-Travel awards of $600 each ($800 for intercontinental travelers) will be awarded to help defray travel expenses to participate in the 2020 Joint Meeting of Ichthyologists and Herpetologists.
-A student may apply for an award in only one category (ichthyology or herpetology).
+Travel awards of $595 each ($800 for intercontinental travelers) will be awarded to help defray travel expenses to participate in the annual ASIH meeting.
+A student may apply for an award in only one category (Ichthyology or Herpetology).
 The awards will be chosen by random draw.
 You are eligible for an ASIH travel award if:

-- You are currently a student AND a member of ASIH
+- You are currently a student AND a member in good standing of ASIH

 - You have not previously received an ASIH travel award